 Friend: "Hi Gigi."

 Daughter: "Thank you.
 You have nice shoes."

 Friend: "Thank you.
 Do you want to play blocks with me and we can build a house?"

 Daughter: "Yes, and we can bring the babies inside it and be mommies."

-It was weird.
+weird.
 Like, they're making small talk and plans.
 They're observing the social niceties of complimenting one another.
-They're cogent and measured and who even are you and where is this grown-up behavior when I ask you to brush your teeth or eat a vegetable?
+They're cogent and measured and who even are you and where is this grown-up behavior when I ask you to brush your teeth or eat a vegetable ?
+They Spin